 Analyzing the sales process for generating deals, it also became obvious that a large amount of consumer education was required to fully inform and convince customers of the potential benefits for the program.

 Anecdotal evidence from the market research was that FirstRex was not a very good name.
 It conjured up images of dinosaurs for some people and at best neutral emotions in the rest.
 To turn a possible deficit into an asset, We hired Marshall Strategy to conduct a positioning, strategy and naming exercise.
 Over the course of three months, we worked with Marshall Strategy to clarify our value propositions, messaging and brand architecture and create a new name for the company and products that best aligned with our values and character.
-The end result was Unison.
+We then worked with the exceptional Jerry Kuyper to translate that idea into a graphic design.
+The end result was the Unison brand logo.

 Acting on the insights from our marketing tests and research, Unison developed a content marketing and consumer education strategy that helped put unison’s equity co-investment product in context for homeowners and buyers nurtured sales efforts.